peedro-lucas/peedro-lucas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and JavaScript
-- 🤔 I’m looking for help with Spring Boot
+- 🤔 I’m looking for help with NodeJS
 - 📫 How to reach me: pedro.lmarinho2002@gmail.com
 - ⚡ Fun fact: spider man fan
 <div>